Have you ever heard of the shopping cart trick for credit cards?

 1. It May — or May Not — Really Work

 The first thing to note about the shopping cart trick is that it may not even work.
-While there are a number of reports in blogs and forums online that claim the trick works to avoid hard pulls, other sources describe the trick as merely a way to get pre-approved.
+While there are a number of reports in blogs and forums online that claim the trick works to avoid hard pulls, other online sources describe the trick as merely a way to get you to contact them.

 Additionally, even those cardholders who say the trick works as promised are careful to point out that it’s never 100%, going on to describe the somewhat complex process that you need to follow to perform the trick correctly and avoid an unintentional hard credit pull.

-For example, you’ll first need to be opted into pre-approval offers — you’re opted in by default, but if you’ve joined the Opt Out list, you’ll need to take yourself back off to perform this trick (and get ready for a full mailbox).
+For example, you’ll first need to be opted into credit card offers — you’re opted in by default, but if you’ve joined the Opt-Out list, you’ll need to take yourself back off to perform this trick (and get ready for a full mailbox).

 Also, don’t forget to turn off your browser’s pop-up blockers.
 Most store card offers during check out will appear as a pop-up.
 You may also need to clear your browser cache and cookies, according to some sources.